 The MITA definition of ‘Madwoman’: A woman stark raving mad at the system.

-This definition is specific enough to point to feminist criticism of patriarchal imperialism and flexible and ambiguous enough to allow each member to define for herself what it means to be mad and what constitutes ‘the system.’
-For our founders, ‘the system’ refers to the patriarchal practice of psychiatry and ‘stark raving mad’ refers to righteous feminist rage against institutional injustice.
+This definition is specific enough to point to feminist criticism of patriarchal imperialism, white supremacy, and colonialism, and it is flexible and ambiguous enough to allow each member to define for themself what it means to be Mad and what constitutes ‘the system.’
+For our co-founders, ‘the system’ refers to the patriarchal colonialist practice of psychiatry and ‘stark raving mad’ refers to righteous feminist rage against injustice, including but not limited to institutional injustice.

 Why isn’t the organization for madmen and madwomen?

-If I am a transgender woman, can I be a member of MITA?
+If I am a trans man, can I be a member of MITA?

-Can I be a member if I have never been harmed by the psychiatric system or if I have only had positive experiences with it?
+Can I be a member if I have never been labeled as mentally ill, harmed by the psychiatric system, or have only had positive experiences with it?

-Absolutely, YES!
-We need MITA-allies!
-We welcome and encourage ally-members to be active participants of the organization and to contribute to our advocacy and education projects and efforts.
+Absolutely.
+We welcome and encourage ally-members to be active participants of the organization and to contribute to our advocacy and educational projects and efforts.
 We are grateful for the support of anyone who supports the MITA mission through ally-membership.
 We recognize that people have different experiences and perspectives based on those experiences.
-Our organization is here to promote feminist literacy, specifically with regard to literacy about mental health, and we are interested in empowering and raising up the voices of an underrepresented group of women who have been affected, especially affected negatively, by the mental health industry.
+Our organization is here to promote feminist literacy, specifically with feminist literacy about mental health and madness, and we are interested in empowering and raising up the voices of an underrepresented group of women who have been affected, especially affected negatively, by the stigma and discrimination attached to mental health labels, as well as by the mental health industry.

 Can you attend a monthly meeting if you are a man?

-Our general Mad Monday monthly meetings are for MITA members who identity as women.
-We will let our entire membership base know if there are special meetings and events at which ally-members of all genders are invited to attend.
+Our general Mad Monday monthly meetings are for MITA members of marginalized genders, including women, non-binary and gender-non-conforming people, and trans people of all genders.
+We will let our entire membership base know if there are special meetings and events at which cis men ally-members are invited to attend.
 Ally-members, regardless of gender, are always encouraged to offer their support outside of meetings.

 Is MITA only for people who live in Western New York?

-No, Madwoman in the Attic is for any person who supports literacy, advocacy, social justice, and equality.
+No, Madwoman in the Attic is for any person, anywhere, who supports literacy, advocacy, social justice, and equality related to madness, mental health, and psychiatric disabilities.
 We have members who reside outside of NY and outside of the borders of the United States.
-As a matter of fact, there are strong factions of the Mad Pride Movement that are located in Canada and Europe, and we are in the process of entering into the global MP network.

 What are Mad Mondays?

-Is MITA a religious organization because it meets at area churches?
+Is MITA a religious organization because it sometimes meets at area churches?

 Madwomen in the Attic is not a religious organization and is in no way affiliated with a religion.
-We hold our meetings at area churches because they support our mission and because, in faithful service and kindness toward their communities, they have generously offered us a safe space.
-We have members from a variety of religious backgrounds, as well as members who identify as atheists or secular humanists.
-As an organization, we support religious equality: the right to individuals to belong or not-belong to organized religions, and the right of individuals to believe whatever they believe.
+We, at times, have held meetings at area churches because they support our mission and because, in faithful service and kindness toward their communities, they have generously offered us a safer space free of charge.
+We have members from a variety of religious backgrounds, as well as members who identify as atheists or secular humanists or spiritualists.
+As an organization, we support religious equality: the right to individuals to belong or not-belong to organized religions, and the right of individuals to freedom of belief.

 I’m too ashamed and scared to come to a MITA meeting; what should I do?